College Admissions

 What Does ‘Test-Optional’ Really Mean for Your Application?

-A “test optional” admissions policy means that the college will consider an application complete with or without test scores.
-But do test scores still matter for college admissions.
-The answer depends on the school.
+A “test optional” admissions policy means the college will consider an application complete with or without test scores.
+Even at test optional colleges, test scores might still matter for admissions.
 If a student submits test scores, the college will usually consider them when reviewing their application.

 As a general rule, including strong test scores in an application is helpful – especially if the scores confirm strong classroom grades in rigorous courses.
 However, a low test score might be seen as a negative, and some admissions reps warn that they “can’t unsee a test score” or that lower scores will detract from an application.
 Other colleges say they use a “no harm” policy and will ignore or block out test scores that would not benefit the application.